wangc90/AE_Data_Integration/README.md

 # Auto encoders with shared and specific embeddings for multi-omic data integration
+## Required Python libraries to replicate this analysis:
+torch
+pandas
+numpy
+sklearn
+optuna
+seaborn
+rpy2.ipython

+## Required Python scripts to run the AE_results.ipynb in the Evaluation_Auxiliary folder
+download these scripts from Evaluation_Auxiliary folder to access them Data_prep.py tsn_visulization.py reconloss_from_retrained_models.py
+embedding_from_retrained_models.py
+nb_classification.py
+model_structures.py

+## Required R library to replicate the figures in the AE_results.ipynb
+tidyr
+dplyr
+ggplot2
+ggsci
+scales
+RColorBrewer
+pheatmap
+ggpubr

+## Required Code from MOCSS paper
+download the folder from Simulation_Auxiliary or TCGA_Auxiliary/code: these folders contain the codes from MOCSS paper that are used in this study point the python path to this folder to access these code sys.path.insert(1, 'Simulation_Auxiliary')

 ## How to replicate the results (e.g.,on simulation data):